On this page

 How much video can a body-worn camera record?

-Each camera has 64 gigabytes memory and can store approximately 28.5 hours of audio/video, when recording at 720p.
+Each camera has 64 gigabytes memory and can store approximately 24 hours of audio and video.

 How long does a body-worn camera battery last?